wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-proxy/develop-an-api-proxy-from-a-github-repository-source.md

 ## Step 4: Test the API proxy

-Choreo allows you to test your API proxy using either the [integrated OpenAPI Console](../../testing/test-rest-endpoints-via-the-openapi-console.md) or [cURL](../../testing/test-apis-with-curl.md).
+{{ product_name }} allows you to test your API proxy using either the [integrated OpenAPI Console](../../testing/test-rest-endpoints-via-the-openapi-console.md) or [cURL](../../testing/test-apis-with-curl.md).
 In this guide, you will use the OpenAPI Console.

 !!! tip
-    Choreo enables OAuth 2.0 to secure APIs by default.
+    {{ product_name }} enables OAuth 2.0 to secure APIs by default.
 Therefore, you need an access token to invoke an API.

-    - Choreo automatically generates a key to test the API via the OpenAPI Console.
+    - {{ product_name }} automatically generates a key to test the API via the OpenAPI Console.
 To view the key, click the show key icon in the **Security Header** field.
     - To disable security for the entire API or a specific resource:
         1. In the left navigation menu, click **Deploy**.
         2. Go to the **Build Area** card and click **Security Settings**.